-Our results are also affected by the number and availability of projects in Hong Kong, which in turn are affected by a number of factors, including but not limited to the general economic conditions in Hong Kong, changes relating to the Hong Kong construction
+Our results are mainly affected by the number and availability of projects in Hong Kong, which in turn are effected by a number of factors, including but not limited to the general economic conditions in Hong Kong, changes relating to the Hong Kong construction industry, and the amount of investment in the construction of new infrastructure and improvement of existing infrastructure.
+The changes may increase or decrease the demand for our foundation works and ground investigation field works.